mevanmanilka83/snap-core/README.md

 ## 🚀 Key Features

-- 🎬 Effortlessly create stunning image and video thumbnails
+Create image and video thumbnails easily.
-- ✨ Instantly remove backgrounds with smart AI technology
-- 🎨 Enhance visuals with powerful filters and adjustments
+AI-powered background removal for clean, professional results.
+Apply filters and enhancements to images and video frames.
-- 📝 Add and style text overlays to make your thumbnails pop
+Add and customize text overlays.
-- 🔒 100% privacy — all editing happens locally in your browser
+All processing happens locally in your browser—no uploads required.

 ## 🛠️ How to Use

-1. **Upload Your Media**
-   - Click “Upload” to select an image or video from your device.
+1. Upload Your Media: Click “Upload” to select an image or video from your device.

-2. **Remove the Background**
-   - Use the “Remove Background” button to instantly erase backgrounds with AI.
+2. Remove the Background: Use the “Remove Background” button to instantly erase backgrounds with AI.

-3. **Edit & Enhance**
-   - Apply filters and adjustments to improve your image or video frame.
-   - Add and customize text overlays to make your thumbnail stand out.
+3. Edit & Enhance: Apply filters and adjustments to improve your image or video frame.
+Add and customize text overlays to make your thumbnail stand out.

-4. **Preview Your Thumbnail**
-   - See real-time previews as you edit.
+4. Preview Your Thumbnail: See real-time previews as you edit.

-5. **Download**
-   - Click “Download” to save your finished thumbnail to your device.
+5. Download: Click “Download” to save your finished thumbnail to your device.

 ## Project Structure